Yuyan-Lei/MobileAppDev-FindMeow/README.md

 4. Enable users to star a cattery.
 5. Display the realtime cattery collection list.
 6. Display available cats on the cattery profile screen.
+7. Display th realtime cat infomation on the CatInfo screen.
 9. Enable users to change their profile photos and passwords
 10. Enable users to receive notifications when a nearby cat is posted.